-The Republic of Mauritius aims to reduce overall GHG emissions by 40% in 2030 compared to the Business as Usual (BAU) scenario of about 6,900 ktCO{2e} (including LULUCF) in 2030.
+The Republic of Mauritius aims to reduce overall GHG emissions by 40% in 2030 compared to the Business as Usual (BAU) scenario of around 6,900 ktCO2eq (including LULUCF) in 2030.
 This economy-wide emissions reduction target comprises sector specific mitigation targets for energy, transport, waste and Industrial Processes and Product Use (IPPU).
 Mauritius confirms its commitment to implement policies and measures on LULUCF and Agriculture sectors in line with its national policy and strategy documents on climate change and sustainable development.

 Mauritius actions on adaptation are centred around the 2021 Updated National Climate Change Adaptation Policy Framework that focuses on the potential of nature-based solutions for adaptation and provides a new policy orientation in key adaptation sectors to build resilience.
 The implementation of mitigation and adaptation actions as identified in this NDC is unconditional as well as conditional on external financial support received.
+The total financial needs to implement the NDC targets are estimated at USD 6.5 billion.
+The share for the unconditional and conditional contributions for the USD 6.5 billion is as follows: